xybercommander/WingsHQ/README.md

 $ git add .
 ```

-Type in a message relevant for the code reveiwer using
+Type in a message relevant for the code reviewer using

 ```sh
 # This message get associated with all files you have changed